Matteo-Malve/RAGMedAssist-INLPT-WS2023/DOCUMENTATION.md

   <img src="evaluation/retrieval_evaluation/quantitative_evaluation/images/keyword_search_bm25_F1.png" width="300" />
 </p>

-<span style="color:red"> **Would it be to much work to merge all these graphs into one with lines in different colors and a legend?
-I realised only now, reading everything through that they are not super clear**</span>

 **MRR:** For MRR, the consideration of varying k is not applicable because the metric is singularly focused on how well a system ranks the first piece of relevant information - whether that relevant item appears at rank 1 or any other position.
 MRR captures this by measuring the average inverse rank of the first relevant document across all queries.
 Our results show that on average, the first relevant or correct answer tends to be very close to the top position in the search results, with `thenlper_gte-base` repeatedly displaying top performance, emphasizing its capability in not just identifying relevant documents but also in ranking the most relevant document as close to the top position as possible, which is important for retrieval systems.
 The baseline in contrast has a much lower score.